Hurricane Teddy: United States

 The National Weather Service warned of high winds and coastal flooding in eastern New England.
 A high wind warning was issued for Nantucket and coastal Plymouth County on September 22.
 In addition, a high surf advisory was issued for those areas and for Bristol County.
 A wind advisory was issued for other coastal communities on mainland Massachusetts.
 For all of Massachusetts, a Red Flag warning was issued, signaling that critical fire weather conditions were possible due dry weather and gusty winds.
 In North Carolina, a coastal flood warning was in effect for the Northern Outer Banks and Hatteras Island until September 21, but minor coastal flooding was forecasted by the National Weather Service until September 22.
-A coastal flood advisory was extended to for Pamlico, Southern Craven, Carteret and coastal Oslow counties as well as Ocracoke Island and Core Banks until the afternoon of September 22.
+A coastal flood advisory was extended to for Pamlico, Southern Craven, Carteret and coastal Onslow counties as well as Ocracoke Island and Core Banks until the afternoon of September 22.
 The same advisory for Beaufort County and Tyrrell Counties expired early on September 22.
 A high surf advisory was issued and extended for beaches north of Cape Lookout until September 23.

 On September 18, a man and a woman drowned in the waters off La Pocita Beach in Loíza, Puerto Rico due to the rip currents and churning waves that Teddy had caused in the north of the Lesser and Greater Antilles.
 Charleston, South Carolina, experienced high tides topping out at major flood stage for three straight days from September 19–21.
 This was the first time such an event had been documented for three days in a row in records dating to at least 1934.
 The city reported some flooding in its historical downtown district, along with some other areas near the coast.
 In North Carolina, coastal communities experienced beach erosion and coastal flooding.
 NC 12 was closed from September 20–22 due to persistent storm surge and sand being carried onto the road.
 In addition, more than 80 dunes were washed away at Cape Hatteras National Seashore.
 Rip currents along the eastern seaboard also led to a drowning near Point Pleasant Beach, New Jersey.
 No rain was reported in Massachusetts, however wind gusts over 30 mph were reported near Cape Cod.
 In Maine, very large waves pounded the coast, drawing onlookers and surfers.
 A fence was taken out by storm surge in Scarborough.
 Emergency officials were on standby across southern Maine in case flooding became a hazard.
 In Camp Ellis, the storm threatened to erode the shoreline.
 Some people in the town decided to put up storm shutters during the storm in case houses were flooded.